 To ask for a refund from a payday lender, it helps if you have a list of your loans.
-If you don’t, the first step is to ask the lender to send you a Statement of Account – see How to complain about unaffordable payday loans for template letters for the whole reclaim process.
+If you don’t, the first step is to tell the lender you are making an affordabilty complaint and ask for a Statement of Account.
+See How to complain about unaffordable payday loans which has template letters for the whole reclaim process.

 Most lenders are sending these, but some are refusing unless you pay £10 for a Subject Access Request.

 What the lenders are saying

 “Loan account history.
 To process this request, we [Wage Day Advance] require a £10 fee from you which is the prescribed charge in the current Data Protection legislation. ”

 “Uncle Buck asked me for £10.
 I told them I only wanted a list of loans but they still say I have to pay £10 for a SAR.”